ACAS Board of Directors and Advisory Council

 David Wiley

 Professor of Sociology at Michigan State University.
 Wiley was Director of the MSU African Studies Center for 30 years and is a former President of the African Studies Association.
-He is one of the founders of ACAS at MSU in 1977 and has served as ACAS Co-chair and received the Bud Day Award in 2010.
+He is one of the founders of ACAS at MSU in 1977 and has served as ACAS Co-chair.

 Emira Woods